Cultivation and Utilization of Human Resources

 We are also offering post-promotion level-specific training and advanced technician training for employees who are in charge of creating environments for and activating the cultivation of instruction in the workplace by using their expertise and experience.
 These training programs contribute to further improving technical skills.

 Since 2012, the Tsubaki Technical Skills Olympics have served as a platform for the mutual study and presentation of these skills.
 Outstanding technicians in the Tsubaki Group assemble to compete in ten events for all operation categories, such as Engine Lathe Operation, Welding, Measurement, and CAD Drafting.
 Those with the best scores are given gold, silver, and bronze medals.
-The 10th Olympics were held in 2023, with a record 153 people participating.
-In the Measurement category, a participant from an overseas Group company won a medal.
+The 11th Olympics were held in 2024, and a total of 175 people participated in 13 teams, including representatives from 4 companies outside Japan.
+Panels are displayed at all plants listing the prizewinners and the technicians who have entered the Hall of Fame, and praising their skills and hard work.
 In addition to improving technical skills, the Tsubaki Technical Skills Olympics contribute to invigorating the organization through skills instruction and communication that spans business divisions and countries of origin.

 (3) Cultivation of Global Human Resources

-In the fiscal year ended March 31, 2024, the Tsubaki Group’s total net sales that came from outside Japan grew to 65.1%.
-Currently, 51.2% of all Group employees work at locations outside Japan.
+In FY 2024, the Tsubaki Group’s total net sales that came from outside Japan grew to 65.3%.
+Currently, 50.9% of all Group employees work at locations outside Japan.

 This situation has made the cultivation and strengthening of globally minded human resources a task of extreme importance for the Group.
-We introduced our global trainee system in the fiscal year ended March 31, 2011.
+We introduced our global trainee system in FY 2010.
 This system allows entry-level Japanese employees to be assigned to subsidiaries outside Japan for one year of training.
 This experience is intended to expose them to other languages and international business practices, while helping them better understand other cultures.
-To date, a total of 125 entry-level employees have been assigned overseas as part of this system.
-We are also striving to cultivate and strengthen our pool of personnel who can work globally through international training programs for entry-level employees and customized training for cultivating international personnel.
+To date, a total of 130 entry-level employees have been assigned overseas as part of this system.
+We are also striving to cultivate and strengthen our pool of employees who can work globally through international training programs for entry-level employees and customized training for cultivating international employees.

 In addition to these initiatives, we are also actively accepting assigned employees from overseas Group companies.
-So far seven employees from the United States, Thailand, China, India, and South Korea have been posted to business sites Japan.
+So far seven employees from the United States, Thailand, China, India, and South Korea have been posted to business sites in Japan.
+In FY 2024, an employee from a subsidiary in Germany was accepted as a trainee for six months.
 By working together with local employees at the head office and main factory in Japan, they get the opportunity to better understand our company’s corporate philosophy, Tsubaki Spirit, and to acquire technical skills and knowledge during their time working in Japan, which they bring back with them to their home country and fully apply at work.
 It is also an excellent opportunity for employees in Japan to deepen their mutual understanding with the assigned employees and be exposed to international mindsets.

 Topics